mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 19 November 2025

-- The average temperature today is 4.49˚C,
+- The average temperature today is 2.61˚C,
-- With highs of 4.98˚C and lows of 3.71˚C,
+- With highs of 3.31˚C and lows of 2.05˚C,
-- It may feel like 0.39˚C with broken clouds
+- It may feel like -1.72˚C with few clouds
-- The wind speed is 5.66m/s and visibility is 10000m
+- The wind speed is 5.14m/s and visibility is 10000m
-- The pressure is 1014hPa and humidity is 71%
+- The pressure is 1014hPa and humidity is 73%
 - The sun will rise at 07:34 and set at 16:12

 <!-- weather_marker ends -->